Test Well Water Annually for Safe Drinking Water

 • Lastly, clean the exterior vent.
 This is usually done from the outside of the home by lifting the flaps.
 Using your hands or a brush, removed as much lint as possible.
 Most of the flaps on the exterior vent can be removed to make cleaning easier.
 Replace the flaps if they have been removed and make sure that they open properly.

-UPDATE: Since the blog was written, a dryer vent cleaning kit has become available at many hardware stores.
-Made by various manufacturers, the kit includes a brush head attacheed to flexible plastic rods that fit into a power drill head.
+Dryer vent cleaning kits can be purchased at many hardware stores.
+Made by various manufacturers, the kit includes a brush head attached to flexible plastic rods that fit into a power drill head.
 A basic kit costs about $20; if you have a long vent, additional plastic rods can be purchased to extend the tool to the desired length.
-I purchased the kit and some extra rods to clean my vents and found the product to be amazing.
-Jeff Rosen of the Rosen Reports showed how the cleaning tool works.
+Jeff Rosen of the Rosen Reports shows how the cleaning tool works.

 Marlene Geiger